mauriciovanegash/opticflow/README.md

 The Makefile provided can manage authomatically all the development files (.cpp, .c, .cu, .cuh) present in the SRC folder.
 In case you want to use a complementary source folder, you can add it by modifying:
 DIRECTORIES = src

+After all the above changes you just need:

+$ make -j4 all
+$ ./opticflow

+In case you are running a system with a discrete card.
+I recommend to use the project Bumblebee.
+In this case:
+$ optirun ./opticflow

 LINKS OF INTEREST

 To those who wants to start with developing in CUDA, I invite them to check this link: